Employment

 Data is aggregated for the black, mixed and ‘other’ ethnic groups, which means estimates are shown for these groups as a whole.

-Data is shown separately for white British people and all other white people (‘white other’ ethnic group).
+Data is shown separately for white British people and all other white people (the ‘white other’ ethnic group).
 Separate figures are also shown for 3 different Asian ethnic groups (Indian, Pakistani and Bangladeshi combined, and ‘Asian other’)

-People whose ethnicity is not known are included in the figures for ‘All’.
+People whose ethnicity is not known are included as separate rows in the data.

 Methodology